With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 “There really doesn’t appear to be any major hazards to it, which is kind of unique for a supplement.”

-That said, creatine can cause side effects such as diarrhea.
-However, fatigue is not a direct side effect of creatine.
-There could be a number of other factors contributing to you feeling tired when taking creatine.
-These might include:
+While fatigue is not a direct side effect of creatine, there could be several other factors contributing to you feeling tired when taking creatine.

 Dehydration: Are You Drinking Enough Water?

-Creatine is a water loving supplement, so when you’re using it, water will be drawn into your muscles.
-By introducing creatine, you are increasing the amount of water that is directed to your muscles and away from other systems.
+Creatine is a water-loving supplement, so when you’re using it, water will be drawn into your muscles.
+By introducing creatine, you are increasing the amount of water directed to your muscles and away from other systems.

 Sleep: Is Creatine Altering Your Sleep Pattern?

-Introducing creatine to your diet could see an increase in energy to the brain, resulting in you feeling more awake for longer and taking longer for your brain to register its time to wind down and prepare for sleep.
+Introducing creatine to your diet could increase your brain’s energy, resulting in you feeling more awake for longer and taking longer for your brain to register its time to wind down and prepare for sleep.

 If your sleep system is altered when you’re using creatine, you might be left feeling tired and fatigued as a result.

-There is limited available research around creatine’s impact on sleep, however, one notable study conducted on rats attempted to explore this connection by monitoring the sleep, wake cycle of rats who had creatine added to their food.
+There is limited available research on creatine’s impact on sleep.
+However, one notable study conducted on rats attempted to explore this connection by monitoring the sleep-wake cycle of rats who had creatine added to their food.

-- ATP is used as an energy source for your brain cells throughout the time you are awake.
-It slowly degrades the longer you are awake and as it does this contributes to the process that occurs in our brain to get us ready for rest and sleep.
+• ATP is an energy source for your brain cells throughout the time you are awake.
+It slowly degrades the longer you are awake, and as it does, this contributes to the process that occurs in our brain to get us ready for rest and sleep.

-- With creatine supplementation, increasing ATP energy stores in the brain, this potentially extends the time we are awake because there is more energy working through the brain taking longer to degrade.
-The increased ATP may also lower our sleep intensity because there are higher levels of energy in the brain.
+• With creatine supplementation, increasing ATP energy stores in the brain potentially extends our awake time because more energy is working through the brain, taking longer to degrade.
+The increased ATP may also lower our sleep intensity because the brain has higher energy levels.

-If creatine is in fact causing you to be awake longer, and impact your sleeping rhythm and routines, you may experience some tiredness and carry over fatigue.
+If creatine is, in fact, causing you to be awake longer and impacting your sleeping rhythm and routines, you may experience some tiredness and carry-over fatigue.

 Type Of Creatine: What Is In Your Creatine Supplement?

-When you are taking creatine as part of a hybrid supplement or mixing your creatine in with another supplement, like pre-workout, some of the other ingredients in that may be causing you to feel tired.
+When you are taking creatine as part of a hybrid supplement or mixing your creatine in with another supplement, like pre-workout, some of the other ingredients may cause you to feel tired.

-A caffeine crash will leave your feeling tired and fatigued and is the result of too much caffeine consumption.
+A caffeine crash will leave you feeling tired and fatigued and is the result of too much caffeine consumption.

 Other Supplements: What Other Supplements Are You Using?

-- If you are drinking coffee, energy drinks or taking caffeine tablets in addition to your pre-workout, this can also leave you feeling tired, again because of that increased caffeine consumption and subsequent crash.
+• If you are drinking coffee, energy drinks, or taking caffeine tablets in addition to your pre-workout, this can also leave you feeling tired because of that increased caffeine consumption and subsequent crash.

-- If you’re trying to increase vascularity and taking a supplement to assist, many of these may contain stimulant ingredients which may contribute to feeling tired.
+• If you’re trying to increase vascularity and taking a supplement to assist, many of these may contain stimulant ingredients contributing to feeling tired.

-It is important to dose any supplements you are taking in the context of other supplements to ensure you are minimising potential side effects and maximising benefits.
+It is important to dose any supplements you are taking in the context of other supplements to ensure you are minimizing potential side effects and maximizing benefits.

 Nutrition: Are You Eating In A Calorie Deficit?